Mrs. Urban's Pre-K Class

 A Handbook for Mrs. Urban’s Class

-Drop off time is between 8:40 & 9:00 a.m.
-During this time, there will be teachers outside to assist your children and watch the Kindergarten lines.
-The children will enter the building at 9:00 a.m.
-If you arrive after the lines have already entered the building, you must take your child to the main office through the front door.
-If there is rain or snow, there will be an inside line-up.
-On those days, please drop off your child at the entrance to the Kindergarten hallway.
+Drop off time is between 8:30 & 8:45 a.m.
+During this time, there will be teachers outside to assist your children and watch the Preschool scholars.
+If you arrive after this time, you must take your child to the main office.

 We love to celebrate birthdays!
 On your child’s birthday, you are invited to come to school and read a literature book that you and your child have selected.
 I have found that it is special to gift wrap the book and let the child unwrap it at school.
 A picture of you and your child will be mounted inside the book, which will then be donated to our classroom library.
 The kids love reading the birthday books at school!
 You may also bring a special snack for the class to enjoy at that time as well.

 Several times throughout the year, I will send home a Scholastic Book order form.
 If you wish, you may order items by filling out the order form on the back of the packet and sending it back to school with a check written out to Scholastic Book Clubs.
 Scholastic offers a large variety of types and levels of reading materials for your child at a great price.
 What a great way to build your home library!
 Every dollar in merchandise bought through the catalog earns a point for free materials and books for the classroom.

 At the beginning of every month, I will send home a school calendar.
 This will include the calendar from the cafeteria as well.

 Our first parent-teacher conferences will be held in November.
 If at any time throughout the year the need arises for an additional conference, please feel free to contact me so we can schedule one.